Christian fundamentalism: Christian right

 The latter half of the twentieth century witnessed a surge of interest in organized political activism by U.S. fundamentalists.
 Dispensational fundamentalists viewed the 1948 establishment of the state of Israel as an important sign of the fulfillment of biblical prophecy, and support for Israel became the centerpiece of their approach to U.S. foreign policy.
 United States Supreme Court decisions also ignited fundamentalists' interest in organized politics, particularly Engel v.
 Vitale in 1962, which prohibited state-sanctioned prayer in public schools, and Abington School District v.
 Schempp in 1963, which prohibited mandatory Bible reading in public schools.
 By the time Ronald Reagan ran for the presidency in 1980, fundamentalist preachers, like the prohibitionist ministers of the early 20th century, were organizing their congregations to vote for supportive candidates.

 Leaders of the newly political fundamentalism included Rob Grant and Jerry Falwell.
 Beginning with Grant's American Christian Cause in 1974, Christian Voice throughout the 1970s and Falwell's Moral Majority in the 1980s, the Christian Right began to have a major impact on American politics.
 In the 1980s and 1990s, the Christian Right was influencing elections and policy with groups such as the Family Research Council (founded 1981 by James Dobson) and the Christian Coalition (formed in 1989 by Pat Robertson) helping conservative politicians, especially Republicans, to win state and national elections.

-In Australia
+Australia

-In Australia, there are a few examples of the more extreme, American-style fundamentalist cult-like forms of Pentecostalism.
-The counter marginal trend, represented most notably by the Logos Foundation led by Howard Carter in Toowoomba, Queensland, and later by "manifest glory" movements can be found in congregations such as the Range Christian Fellowship.

-The Logos Foundation, an influential and controversial Christian ministry, flourished in Australia in the 1970s and 1980s under the leadership of Howard Carter, originally a Baptist pastor from Auckland in New Zealand.
-Logos Foundation was initially a trans-denominational charismatic teaching ministry; its members were primarily Protestant but it also had some ties with Roman Catholic lay-groups and individuals.

-Logos Foundation was Reconstructionist, Restorationist, and Dominionist in its theology and works.